inside abravanel

 Because of the nature of the teachings of Freemasonry, we do ask our candidates to acknowledge a belief and trust in a Supreme Being, howsoever each man may define this for himself.
 Without this belief, our ceremonies would lack a certain meaning.
 But we do not require that members belong to a particular church or a particular religion, or even to any organized religion at all.
 An atheist cannot become a Mason in our tradition simply because he cannot express a belief in a Supreme Being.
 Our Order seeks only to unite men for the purpose of brotherhood – not to promote a specific religion, and certainly not to replace any religion.

-Abravanel Lodge Officers, 2023-2024
+Abravanel Lodge Officers, 2024-2025

 • W Benjamin L. Holzer

-W Benjamin L. Holzer Master
+W Benjamin L. Holzer Secretary

 Master